 How to handle it

-Personal emails should be excluded from automated outreach sequences unless you have documented consent.
-They can remain in the record for reference, but they should not be in the field that an AI agent or sequencer reads from.
+Exclude individual-subscriber addresses from automated marketing unless you can evidence valid consent or a genuinely applicable products-and-services soft opt-in - the existing-customer exception, with its statutory conditions actually met.
+A cold prospect or a bought-in list does not qualify.
+Those addresses can remain in the record for reference, but they should not sit in the field that an AI agent or sequencer reads from.

 This is not a manual review step.
 It is a rule that runs automatically during data cleaning, before the record enters any outreach workflow.